 A few concepts have been developed in the past that would fix some or all of the traffic issues in the corridor, but most are too expensive or would require extensive condemnation on the City’s part.

-City staff and engineers have been working with Kansas Department of Transportation (KDOT) on a concept that would replace the traffic signals in the corridor with roundabouts.
-This, along with a few other changes in the corridor would improve traffic flow and reduce the number and severity of accidents.
+City staff and engineers have been working with Kansas Department of Transportation (KDOT) on a concept that will replace the traffic signals in the corridor with roundabouts.
+This, along with some other changes in the corridor will improve traffic flow and reduce the number and severity of accidents.
 It will allow for better flow to and from businesses and accommodate future redevelopment in the area.
-KDOT has approved the concept and the engineer is developing cost estimates.
+Design is complete and KDOT will open construction bids on March 25, 2020 for construction during 2020 and 2021.